eteohx/DublinAI_ChatBot/README.md

 # DublinAI_ChatBot

-A project exploring building chatbots for making recommendations to customers
+A project exploring building a chatbot for making recommendations to customers